O-X-L/ansible-opnsense/docs/source/usage/2_basic.rst

 - a valid public certificate for the DNS-Name your firewall has (*LetsEncrypt/ACME*)
 - an internal certificate authority that is used to create signed certificates

-  - you could create such internal certificates using OPNSense.
-See the `OPNSense documentation for self-signed certificates <https://docs.opnsense.org/manual/how-tos/self-signed-chain.html>`_.
+  - you could create such internal certificates using OPNsense.
+See the `OPNsense documentation for self-signed certificates <https://docs.opnsense.org/manual/how-tos/self-signed-chain.html>`_.
   - if you do so - it is important that the IP-address and/or DNS-Name of your firewall is included in the 'Subject Alternative Name' (*SAN*) for it to be valid

 After you got a valid certificate - you need to import and activate it: